chris-susantooo/LostSlime/README.md

 Node.js has to be installed prior to development of this project, please visit the [download site](https://nodejs.org/en/) to download the LTS version (recommended).

 ## Installation
 1. Clone this repository to your computer.
-If you are using VSCode, press ```Ctrl+Shift+P``` to open up the Command Palette, copy and paste in this repo's url, choose a local folder of your choice, and you're done!
+If you are using VSCode, press ```Ctrl+Shift+P``` to open up the Command Palette, copy and paste in this repo's url, choose a local folder of your choice.
 2. Open a terminal instance, navigate to your root of LostSlime folder and type:
 ~~~
 npm init -f
 ~~~
   This initializes the package.json to keep track of the packages that this project depends on.
-If you are using VSCode, you may press ```Ctrl+```` to bring up the terminal instead.
+If you are using VSCode, you may press ```Ctrl+``` to bring up the terminal instead.
   3. Install the required modules:
 ~~~
 npm install --save express canvas jsdom socket.io datauri